babel/babel/doc/playground.md

 **Playground** is a  proving ground for possible ES7 proposals.

-**NOTE: These features are in no way endrosed by Ecma International and are not currently being proposed for any version of ECMAScript.** This may change in the future however.
+**NOTE: These features are in no way endrosed by Ecma International and are not currently being proposed for any version of ECMAScript.** This may change in the future.

 ## Usage